SharpBit/brawlstats/README.rst

     :target: https://github.com/SharpBit/brawlstats/blob/master/LICENSE
     :alt: MIT License

-- This library is a sync and async wrapper for the Brawl Stars API.
+- This library is a sync and async Python wrapper for the Brawl Stars API.
-- Python 3.5.3 or later is required.
+- Python 3.9 or later is required.

 Features
 ~~~~~~~~